yutakahirano/ws-over-http2/ws-over-http2-message-mapping.md

 Upon either sending or receiving a Close message, it is said that _The WebSocket Closing Handshake is Started_ and that the WebSocket connection is in the CLOSING state.
 An endpoint MUST discard received messages other than close messages when the WebSocket connection is in the CLOSING state.

-Note: When an endpoint receives a Close message when it is sending a Text or Binary message, it may send an empty DATA frame with END_SEGMENT set and then send a Close message, because the peer MUST discard the transmitting message.
+Note: When an endpoint receives a Close message during sending a Text or Binary message, it MAY finish the message (i.e. send a DATA frame with no payload and END_MESSAGE set) immediately because the peer MUST discard it.
+Then the endpoint can send a Close message.

 #### The WebSocket Connection is Closed
 When the underlying HTTP/2.0 stream is closed, it is said that _The WebSocket Connection is Closed_ and that the WebSocket connection is in the CLOSED state.